About SOAS University of London

 - International Studies and Diplomacy

 - Japan and Korea

 - South Asia

 - South East Asia

 - Taiwan Studies

 - Translation Studies

 Online and Distance Learning

 Alongside its taught degrees on campus, SOAS runs an extensive and prestigious programme of online and distance learning courses.

 University of London qualifications are recognised throughout the world for their high standards, and SOAS is the largest provider of online and distance learning courses in the University of London’s International Programmes.
-More than 4000 students in 160 countries are currently enrolled on a SOAS online or distance learning course.

 All online and distance learning degrees are equal in standard to those taught on campus, and they have the advantage of allowing students to maximize their potential whilst fitting their studies around their professional and personal commitments.